Can You Vote In Puerto Rico

 Understand Absentee Voting

 If you are a Puerto Rican resident who is temporarily living outside of the island, you may be eligible to vote absentee in local elections.
-Research the requirements and deadlines for absentee voting to ensure that your ballot is counted.
+Research the requirements and deadlines for absentee voting to confirm that your ballot is counted.
 Absentee voting can be a convenient way to exercise your right to vote, even if you are not physically present in Puerto Rico.

 FAQ